 Employee Stock Purchase Plan.
-Our board adopted in March 2000 and our shareholder approved in May 2000 the Entegris, Inc. Employee Stock Purchase

-Plan (Purchase Plan).
+In March 2000, our board adopted, subject to shareholder approval, the Entegris, Inc. Employee Stock Purchase Plan (Purchase Plan).
 A total of 4,000,000 common shares of Entegris have been reserved for issuance under the Purchase Plan.
 The Purchase Plan is intended to qualify as an employee stock purchase plan within the meaning of Section 423 of the Code.